-"'I extend this to every Gospel minister in England.'
-Before I could with a clear conscience leave a Methodist Society, even to such cone, all these considerations must come in.

-"And, with regard to the people: Far from thinking that 'the withdrawing our Preachers from such a Society without their consent,' would prevent a separation from the church, I think it would be the direct way to cause it.
-While we are with them, our advice has weight, and keeps them to the church.
-But were we totally to withdraw, it would be of little or no weight.
-Nay, perhaps, resentment of our unkindness, (as it would appear to them,) would prompt them to act in flat opposition to it.
+"I extend this to every gospel minister in England.'
+Before I could with a clear conscience leave a Methodist society even to such a one, all these considerations must come in.
+"And, with regard to the people: far from thinking that 'the withdrawing our preachers from such a society without their consent' would prevent a separation from the church, I think it would be the direct way to cause it.
+While we are with them our advice has weight and keeps them to the church.
+But were we totally to withdraw it would be of little or no weight.
+Nay, perhaps, resentment of our unkindness (as it would appear to them) would prompt them to act in flat opposition to it.

-"Again, you say, 'Before a union can be effected, something must be done on your part.'
-Tell me what, and I will do it without delay, however contrary it may be to my ease or natural inclination: Provided only, that it consists with my keeping a conscience void of offence towards God and towards man.
-It would not consist with this, to give up the flock under my care to any other minister, till I and they were convinced, they would have the same advantages for holiness under him, which they now enjoy.
+"Again, you say, 'Before a union can be effected something must be done on your part.'
+Tell me what, and I will do it ral inclination: provided only, that it consists with my keeping a conscience void of offence toward God and toward man.
+It would not consist will this, to give up the flock under my care to any other minigon all I and they were convinced they would have the same advantages for holiness under him which they now enjoy.